antararaj/antararaj/README.md

 # 💫 About Me:
 ✨ Hello!
-I'm Antara, and I'm a junior CS + Stats student @ Virginia Tech!
+I'm Antara, and I'm a junior Data-Centric Computing student w/ a minor in Statistics at Virginia Tech!

+Here's a little about me!

+Projects
+- 💻 My website!
+- ✈️ A Flight Delay Insight tracker

 Extracurriculars 💫
 - ⚡ Marching Virginians Colorguard